blish-hud/blishhud.com/docs/markers/attributes/canfade.md

 :::caution

 This attribute should be used sparingly - please be considerate of your users.
-Do not enable this attribute on markers or trails where it is not necessary to the functionality of the marker or trail (for example, a trail within a raid which must remain highly visible) or where the circumstances of the marker would make it hard to see.
+Do not enable this attribute on markers or trails where it is not necessary to the functionality of the marker or trail (for example, a trail within a raid which must remain highly visible) or where the circumstances of the marker's placement would make it hard to see.

 :::